A critique of the bookworm-centric subculture on Tiktok

 Booktok should take a pause and think critically about the books that they’ve collectively chosen to garner clout from.
 Promoting these novels isn’t the problem, but only promoting these books is a serious issue.
 Making positive changes on Booktok requires a serious detox.

 By expanding the genres that Booktok focuses on, not only will there be more to talk about, it will welcome a more diverse set of people whom new readers can look up to and get recommendations from.
 Instead of focusing on the positives of books, Booktok should welcome critiques of these novels, giving readers an idea of what they should look out for.

 Being mindful of why you are consuming the content you do ensures that you aren’t feeling compelled to read something simply because others are doing so.
 Reading is like TikTok, once you start finding the books that you like, you’ll keep on flipping through pages.

 Srijani Chakraborty.
 Hi, I'm Srijani and I'm the Business Editor!
-I love drawing and I love reading.
+I would consider myself to be a big foodie and I love art.
 Catch you in the library sometime :) More »